1. Miranda Kerr and Snapchat's Evan Spiegel

 Chan eventually quit her job as a pediatrician to devote her time to the Chan Zuckerberg Initiative.
 The pair has two children, as well.

 3. Salma Hayek and Gucci's François-Henri Pinault

 By most standards, this Frida star and film producer is incredibly wealthy — but not when compared to her husband.
 François-Henri Pinault belongs to the Pinault family, which has an estimated fortune of $51.6 billion, Forbes says.

 Salma Hayek met Pinault at a Palazzo Grassi gala in Venice in 2006.
 The pair was married twice in 2009 — once in a quiet city hall ceremony in Paris on Valentine’s Day, and the second time in a star-studded event in a Venice opera house, complete with a masked ball at historic art museum Punta Della Dogana.

 Pinault is CEO and chairman of luxury group Kering, which his father founded in 1963.
 The conglomerate owns brands like Gucci and Balenciaga.
 Hayek favored the latter, wearing a stunning, ivory gown for her fairytale Venice wedding.

 4. Grimes and Tesla's Elon Musk

-Canadian musician Claire Boucher reportedly met the world's richest man and Tesla CEO Elon Musk on Twitter, bonding over a joke involving an AI-powered dystopia and a French 18th century art style.
+Canadian musician Claire Boucher — known professional as Grimes — reportedly met the world's richest man, Tesla CEO Elon Musk, on Twitter.
+They bonded over a joke involving an AI-powered dystopia and a French 18th century art style.
 (Of course.)